J24y-k/J24y-k/README.md

 About Me

-I’m a business-minded and hardworking individual with a strong passion for learning and growth in the software development field and part of grapghic designing.
+I’m a business-minded and hardworking individual with a strong passion for learning and growth in the software development field and part of graphic designing.
 I recently completed my Higher Certificate in Software Development at Eduvos Bedfordview Campus and hold certifications in Python, HTML, and CSS.

 I thrive on challenges, and my personal motto is:
 “REST AT THE END, NOT IN THE MIDDLE.”